Velomotion logo Velomotion small logo

 Orbea Urrun: model variants and prices

-The Urrun is now available in two configurations.
-Both rely on the same high-quality aluminum frame and the Shimano EP8 RS drive with integrated 540 Wh battery.
-The basis is therefore identical – there are only a few differences in the components, as the price difference of 1.000 euros already suggests.
-It's nice, however, that you don't have to make too painful compromises on the cheaper Urrun 30.
+The Urrun is now available in two versions.
+Both feature the same high-quality aluminum frame and the Shimano EP8 RS drive with integrated 540 Wh battery.
+The basis is identical – only the components differ slightly, as is evident from the price difference between 1.000 Euro already suggests.
+It's nice, however, that even with the more affordable Urrun 30, you don't have to make any painful compromises.
 The Marzocchi fork works well, the Deore gears do their job just as reliably as the Magura MT30 brakes.
-Only the lack of a retractable seat post is a pity.
+The only downside is the lack of a dropper post.

 Orbea Urrun 10